andr-groth/VAE-precip-predict/examples/VAEp_explore.md

 ### Export to netCDF

-We form the dot product of the selected model outputs with the EOFs and add the climatological mean.
+We form the dot product of the model outputs with the EOFs and add the climatological mean.
 Optionally, the log transform is reverted.
+Different ensemble statistics are obtained from the stochastic output of the VAE.
 The result is written to netCDF files in the folder given in `EXPORT_DIR`.

 ```python